dmkskd/sql-shader/README.md

 **[Try the Live Demo Here](https://dmkskd.github.io/sql-shader/)**

 This project is a browser-based, live shader editor that uses SQL as a shading language.
 It allows you to write SQL queries that run on every frame to generate real-time, procedural graphics.
-The application is designed to be a creative coding environment and a powerful tool for exploring the performance and capabilities of different analytical database engines for per-pixel computations.
+The application is designed to be a creative coding environment and a tool for exploring the performance and capabilities of different analytical database engines for per-pixel computations.

 It currently supports two database engines:
 *   **DuckDB-WASM**: Runs entirely in the browser using WebAssembly.
 No server required.
-*   **ClickHouse**: Connects to a remote ClickHouse server via its HTTP interface.
+*   **ClickHouse**: Connects to a 'remote' (as external to the browser) ClickHouse server via its HTTP interface.
+It can be a local instance running on your machine.

 ## Features